-What about the contribution limits for the self-employed?
+What about the contribution limits?

 Like most retirement benefit plans and other individual retirement account plans, there are limits as to how much you can contribute on a yearly basis.
-For cash balance plans, those limits are not subject to the regular $56,000 yearly contribution limit that traditional defined contribution plans abide by.
+For cash balance plans, those limits are not subject to the yearly contribution limit that traditional defined contribution plans abide by.

 The yearly contribution limit of a cash balance plan are age dependent, meaning the amount you can contribute depends on how old you are.
 The reason for this rule is because an older person has fewer years to save, giving them a smaller advantage in the amount that they can contribute.